 Deploying MigratoryData

-Make sure that you have Java version 8 installed.
+Make sure that you have Java version 8 or later installed.
 Download the platform-independent tarball package of MigratoryData and unzip it to any folder, change to that folder and edit the main configuration file migratorydata.conf by adding the following line:

 ClusterEngine = kafka